ergowri/Java-Programs/README.md

 - [x] java program to reverse a string without using String inbuilt function
 - [x] java program to find whether a string is palindrome or not
+- [x] java program to find largest element in an array